Overview

 While both public and proprietary companies are regulated by ASIC, the level of disclosure a company has to make to ASIC varies depending on their company type.
 Most small to medium proprietary companies will not be required to lodge financial reports with ASIC but all public companies (unless otherwise exempt) must disclose financial statements, directors’ reports and audited accounts on an annual basis.
 They must also hold an Annual General Meeting.

-Most small and medium businesses will choose to register as a proprietary company limited by shares however they are restricted to a maximum of 50 shareholders so sometimes a small unlisted public company is a better fit.
+Most small and medium businesses will choose to register as a proprietary company limited by shares; however, they are restricted to a maximum of 50 shareholders, so sometimes a small unlisted public company is a better fit.

 If I want to change the company from an unlisted public company to a private company down the road, can I?